binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {title="Timing", linenos=off}
     ms

-This value needs to be the timespan in milliseconds between a start and end time.
-This could be for example, the timespan that it took to hash a piece of data to be stored such as a password, or how long it took to pre-render an isomorphic web view.
+This value needs to be the timespan, in milliseconds, between a start and end time.
+This could be, for example, the timespan that it took to hash a piece of data to be stored such as a password, or how long it took to pre-render an isomorphic web view.
 Just as with the count type, you can also provide a sample rate for timing as well.
 Statsd does quite a lot of work with timing data, it [works out](https://github.com/etsy/statsd/blob/master/docs/metric_types.md#timing) percentiles, mean, standard deviation, sum, lower and upper bounds for the flush interval.
-This can be very useful for when you are making changes to your application and want to know if any changes are [slowing it down](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04#timers).
+This can be very useful when you are making changes to your application and want to know if any changes are [slowing it down](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04#timers).

 {title="Gauges", linenos=off}
     g

-A gauge is a snap-shot of a reading in your application code, like your [cars fuel gauge](https://github.com/b/statsd_spec/blob/master/README.md#gauges) for example.
-As opposed to the count type which is calculated by statsd, a gauge is calculated at the statsd client.
+A gauge is a snapshot of a reading in your application code, like your [car's fuel gauge](https://github.com/b/statsd_spec/blob/master/README.md#gauges), as opposed to the count type which is calculated by statsd, a gauge is calculated at the statsd client.

 {title="Sets", linenos=off}
     s

 [Sets](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04#sets) allows you to send the number of [unique occurrences](https://github.com/etsy/statsd/blob/master/docs/metric_types.md#sets) of events between flushes.
 Therefore, you could send the source address of every request to your web application and statsd would work out the number of unique source requests per flush interval.

-So for example, if you have statsd running on a server called graphing-server with the default port, you can test this by sending a count metric with the following command:
+For example, if you have statsd running on a server called graphing-server with the default port, you can test this by sending a count metric with the following command:

 {title="statsd receiving protocol (example)", linenos=off}
     echo "<meteric-name>:<actual-value>|c" | nc -u -w0 graphing-server 8125

-The server and port are specified in the config file that you create for yourself.
+The server and port are specified in the config file that you create.
 This can be created from the [`exampleConfig.js`](https://github.com/etsy/statsd/blob/8d5363cb109cc6363661a1d5813e0b96787c4411/exampleConfig.js) as a starting point.
 In `exampleConfig.js` you will see the server and port properties.
-The current options for server are tcp or udp, with udp being the default.
+The current options for server are TCP or UDP, with UDP being the default.
 The server file must exist in the [`./servers/`](https://github.com/etsy/statsd/tree/master/servers) directory.

 One of the ways we can generate statistics to send to our listening statsd daemon is by using one of the many language specific [statsd clients](https://github.com/etsy/statsd/wiki#client-implementations), which makes it trivially easy to collect and send application statistics via a single routine call.